-Welcome to one of my absolute favorite topics and areas of research: physiological psychology!
-I am so excited to guide you through this fascinating field.
+Welcome to one of my absolute favorite topics and areas of research: physiological psychology (also known as biopsychology or behavioral neuroscience)!
+I'm very excited to guide you through this fascinating field.
 Many are intimidated by the field of physiological psychology, but I want to make sure this class is far from intimidating.
-We will be learning the inner workings of the biology of behavior (brains included!), which will require us to learn new vocab, concepts, and theories every day.
-I know this sounds a little scary, but we have the whole quarter to accomplish this and you will have support from your classmates and myself.
+We will be learning the ins and outs of the biology of behavior (brains included), which will require us to learn new vocab, concepts, and theories every day.
+This may sound scary, but we have the whole quarter to accomplish this and you will have support from your classmates and myself.
 I am glad you are all here, so stick around!
-Please read the remainder of the syllabus as it includes a lot of important information about the course and bring any questions to class or send them to me through email (Jennifer.Parada@bellevuecollege.edu).
+Please read the remainder of the syllabus as it includes a lot of important information about the course.
+Bring any questions to class or send them to me through email (Jennifer.Parada@bellevuecollege.edu).